-Data housed on individual computers either awaiting calculations, Verification and Validation, or upload are backed up to the network server on a weekly basis at a minimum.
-The original Verification and Validation Worksheet(s) will be maintained in the survey project binder and electronic versions are maintained within the network server.
-Copies of the signed Data Verification and Validation Worksheet (Chemical, Physical/Habitat, and Biological) with attachments are provided to the QAO for filing.
+Data housed on individual computers either awaiting calculations, verification and validation, or upload are backed up to the network server on a weekly basis at a minimum.
+The Verification and Validation Worksheet(s) are maintained within the network server.
+Copies of the signed Data Verification and Validation Worksheet (chemical, physical habitat, biological and LTD data) with attachments are provided to the QAO for filing.